 - However tempting, do not scratch your heat rash, as this will make it worse and could lead to infection.
 Instead, wrap an ice pack (or frozen peas if they’re all you have to hand) in a towel and press gently on the irritated area to cool it and lessen the itch.

-How many of us have enjoyed an evening outside with friends, only to discover later that while one of us is covered in itchy, angry red bites, the other has escaped without so much as a nibble from a mosquito or midge?
+Many of us have enjoyed an evening outside, only to discover later we’re covered in itchy, angry red bites.
 New research suggests this may be down to our skin microbes.
-We each have a unique combination of bacteria on our skin – often as a result of our genetics – and research has suggested that mozzies like microbes more than others… Keeping certain fragrant plants and herbs, such as mint, lemon and clove, in the vicinity helps to repel pesky insects.
+We each have a unique combination of bacteria on our skin – often as a result of our genetics.
+Research has suggested that mozzies like microbes more than others.
+Keeping certain fragrant plants and herbs, such as mint, lemon and clove, in the vicinity helps to repel pesky insects.
 Discover more natural insect repellents here.
 If you’ve done all you can to keep the bugs at bay and you’ve still been munched on, try our tips to stop the bites itching.

 - As with heat rash, a cold compress or ice cubes can help to alleviate insect bite swelling.